Planning a trip to London?

 How much will you save?

-Because of my mistake with the consecutive days, the cost of our London Passes was greater than the cost of the individual activities – but not by much.
-If we had used that half day, we would have visited another fun attraction or two.
-That would have covered the difference, and then some.
+Because of my mistake, the cost of our London Passes was greater than the cost of the individual activities – but not by much.
+If we had used that half day, we would have visited at least one more fun attraction and saved money with The London Pass.

 More Tips for using The London Pass